Web Search Engines

 - Pandia Powersearch - "All-in-one list of search engines"

-- Search Engine Colossus - Country-specific search engines
+- Search Engine Colossus - Country- and subject-specific search engines

 - Search Engine Guide - General and subject-specific search engines

 - Web Search Tools (Library of Congress)

 Multiple Search Engines